All Episodes

 I want you to hear it.

-One more Maureen Dowd soundbite just for the irritation factor.
+One more Maureen Dowd soundbite, just for the irritation factor.

-Uh question that she got.
+Question that she got.

 What happens now to Oprah Winfrey's credibility?

-Her credibility goes up because, unlike the president, she's willing to admit that um, you know, she made a mistake and face up to it, and she's the man.
+Well, Oprah Winfrey, who I think probably already had more credibility than the president, her credibility goes up because unlike the president, she's willing to admit that she made a mistake and face up to it, and she's the man.

-So uh there you have it.
+Okay, so there you have it.

-I hope you're thankful for your friends.
+Oprah, I hope you're thankful for your friends.

-Uh so Oprah's got more credibility because she had the courage to be a man to admit that she made a mistake.
+So Oprah's got more credibility because she had the courage to be a man to admit that she made a mistake.

 There's a guy named Timothy Burris.